Kevin Nealon: Career

-Since 2017 he has also hosted a YouTube talk show called Hiking with Kevin where he hikes a trail with various celebrity guests; the idea came about when during a hike with Matthew Modine they ran out of breath, and Nealon thought it'd be funny to record their inability to talk.
+Since 2017 he has also hosted a YouTube talk show called Hiking with Kevin where he hikes a trail with various celebrity guests; the idea came about when during a hike with Matthew Modine the two of them ran out of breath, and Nealon thought it'd be funny to record their inability to talk.
 As of 2022, the show is on its fourth season with over 100 episodes.
 Nealon produces and edits the entire show by himself, recording simply using a selfie stick and a camera drone.
+In January 2025, Fox News Media announced that they had reached a deal with Nealon to stream episodes on Fox Nation.

 Personal life

 Nealon was dating Jan Hooks when they were both hired by Saturday Night Live.
 In 1989 he married Linda Dupree, a model and stuntwoman; they divorced in 2002.
-During this time, Nealon, who has been a vegan since 1989, became active in the animal rights movement; he has supported PETA, the Amanda Foundation, Farm Sanctuary, the Washington Wildlife Alliance, The Ark Trust's Genesis Awards, and also Meat Out.
+During this time, Nealon, who has been a vegetarian since 1989, became active in the animal rights movement; he has supported PETA, the Amanda Foundation, Farm Sanctuary, the Washington Wildlife Alliance, The Ark Trust's Genesis Awards, and also Meat Out.

 On September 3, 2005, he married Susan Yeagley in Bellagio, Lombardy, Italy.
 They have a son, Gable, born in 2007.
 They reside in Pacific Palisades, Los Angeles.

 He is distantly related to Daniel Webster.

 Nealon played rugby for Fairfield Yankees RFC.

 On February 22, 2006, Nealon contributed an opinion article to The New York Times about having his phone tapped and his police records searched by Hollywood private investigator Anthony Pellicano, who was later convicted of crimes including racketeering and illegal wiretapping.
 It was also revealed in a separate court case later the same month that investigators working for the Ringling Bros. and Barnum & Bailey Circus may also have targeted Nealon for wiretapping in connection with his work for PETA.
 Nealon holds dual Irish and American citizenship.

 Nealon is a fixture on the European melodic rock scene both as a fan, and as a benefactor; in 2019 he used his fame to organize a benefit for close friend and ailing rocker Tony Mills.
-All proceeds from the festival went towards Mills' medical expenses.
+All proceeds from the festival went towards Mills's medical expenses.

 On May 15, 2022, Nealon was awarded a Doctorate of Humane Letters, Honoris Causa, by his alma mater, Sacred Heart University.
 Nealon also served as the convocation speaker for the graduating class of 2022.